NatTuck/party_animal/why-deployment.md

    with the same system packages (e.g. apt-get xxx) installed.
  - So your build system needs to be the same as your target server.
 That could be a docker container if you wanted to get clever.

+# Issues we hit

+ - wx-widgets crash on start: remove :wx from apps in mix.exs
+ - Enable server: need to set env
+ - Need to set domain correctly in config/prod.exs